 Ever wonder why there are so few blackouts in the United States?
-It effectively boils down to this: power plants are always making more power than people are asking for.
+It effectively boils down to this: there are enough power plants to meet the expected peak demand for electricity plus a buffer.

 As soon as electricity is produced, the electrons flow through power lines to homes, businesses, schools, and hospitals—wherever it is demanded.
-More electricity is made than grid operators expect you to consume, so that when you flip a switch, a light turns on.
+More energy is available than grid operators expect you to consume, and grid operators actively manage the power supply, so that when you flip a switch, a light turns on.

 This problem of excess power-generating capacity is worse at night when demand is very low, and the disparity between the amount of power needed and available is even greater.
 This discourages the use of some renewables, specifically wind power, which runs mostly at night when winds are strongest (and when people are using less electricity).
 In short, a lot of electricity, and importantly, clean electricity, is produced at the wrong time.

 That’s where energy storage comes in.
 Storing energy when it's made and releasing it when it's needed helps keep the grid reliable and paves the way for introducing intermittent renewables like wind and solar to the mix.